BONJOUR: PARIS, FRANCE

 Bonjour, I officially arrived home from Paris, France, and my brain was overloaded.
 Mentally, my brain is not entirely back, but my body is in South Carolina.
 However, I had the time of my life, which was highly entertaining.
 I became more educated on the culture, architecture, and Parisian style.
 At the same time, while touring many architectural structures, I remembered several from my classes while obtaining my Bachelor of Science in Interior Design.

-Moreover, I understand why Paris is called the "City of Light."
-Many lights on the exterior and interior are not your average light fixtures but enormous, elaborate, and intricately ornate.
+Moreover, I understand why Paris is called the 'City of Light.'
+Many exterior and interior lights are not your average light fixtures but enormous, elaborate, and intricately ornate.

 Even though I have mastered my fear of heights, I had to take a moment before I did the Eiffel Tower Elevator Tour.
 Yes, your girl had to have a significant prep talk, but I did it, and it felt amazing!
-I learned about the tower's intriguing history and detailed engineering and how it became a part of Parisian culture today.
-The incredible panorama of Paris and its landmarks from your bird' s-eye view was stunning.
+I learned about the tower's intriguing history, its detailed engineering, and how it has become part of Parisian culture today.
+The incredible panorama of Paris and its landmarks from a bird' s-eye view was stunning.

 I took a monuments cruise, which allowed me to see the most famous monuments from the sea.
 From the Louvre Museum to Notre-Dame Cathedral, passing by the Eiffel Tower, the one-hour cruise started and ended at the Pont-Neuf, on the Ile de la Cité, in the heart of historic Paris.